noplacenoaddress/RNMnetwork/Part 1 - The Illuminati digital mafia/Chapter one - machine.md

 ![Cyber and Information Domain Service](../Images/InternesVerbandsabzeichenKdoCIR.png)

 This kind of ultra hard work it' seems to be obviously related to military forces research department.
 I live in  Europe so the team is Europe related.
 I was studying computer science at the university of Genoa, Italy.
-Here i've known the only genius that i've known in my life, i will not write is name here because of possible complaints.
+Here I've known the only genius that I've known in my life, i will not write is name here because of possible complaints.
 What i know that he's working hard on this criminal network and he's working for German military forces (the **Bundeswehr** [[32]](https://en.wikipedia.org/wiki/Bundeswehr)).
 The Deutschland military cyber forces is named **Cyber and Information Domain Service** [[33]](https://en.wikipedia.org/wiki/Cyber_and_Information_Domain_Service_(Germany)).

 Another obvious connection, because of one of the most important speaker in the voice to skull chat that i know from my primary school always in Genoa, is the **Italian Navy** [[34]](https://en.wikipedia.org/wiki/Italian_Navy), i think that speaking about the **CEMM** [[35]](https://it.wikipedia.org/wiki/Corpo_degli_equipaggi_militari_marittimi) the section is obviously the **SSC/TLC/GE** [[36]](http://www.marina.difesa.it/il-tuo-futuro-e-il-mare/carriere/per-grado/sottufficiali/Documents/categ_sottufficiali.pdf).